-It is important that public confidence in the Company is maintained.
-It would be damaging to the Company's reputation if the general public perceived that staff might be taking improper advantage of their position to make financial gains by engaging in improper conduct.
+It is important that public confidence in Ramsay is maintained.
+It would be damaging to Ramsay's reputation if the general public perceived that staff might be taking improper advantage of their position to make financial gains by engaging in improper conduct.